input-output-hk/cardanodocs.com-archived/_docs/technical/2017-01-01-cli-options.md

   --json-log FILEPATH      Path to JSON log file.
   --log-config FILEPATH    Path to logger configuration.
   --logs-prefix FILEPATH   Prefix to logger output path.
-  --ssc-algo ALGO          Shared Seed Calculation algorithm which nodes will
-                           use. (default: GodTossingAlgo)
-  --disable-propagation    Disable network propagation (transactions, SSC data,
-                           blocks).
-I.e. all data is to be sent only by entity who creates data and entity is yosend it to all peers on his own.
   --report-server URI      Reporting server to send crash/error logs on.
   --update-server URI      Server to download updates from.
-  --flat-distr (INT,INT)   Use flat stake distribution with given parameters
-                           (nodes, coins).
-  --bitcoin-distr (INT,INT)
-                           Use bitcoin stake distribution with given parameters (nodes,coins).
-  --rich-poor-distr (INT,INT,INT,FLOAT)
-                           Use rich'n'poor stake distribution with given
-                           parameters (number of richmen, number of poors, total stake, richmen's share of stake).
-  --exp-distr INT          Use exponential distribution with given amount of
-                           nodes.
   --system-start TIMESTAMP System start time.
 Mandatory in development mode.
                            Format - seconds since Unix-epoch.
-  --tlscert FILEPATH       Path to file with TLS certificate --tlskey FILEPATH        Path to file with TLS key --tlsca FILEPATH         Path to file with TLS certificate authority --peer HOST:PORT         Address of a peer.
+  --peer HOST:PORT         Address of a peer.

 Available commands:
-  repl                     Run REPL in console to evaluate the commands. cmd                      Execute a list of predefined commands. serve                    Serve HTTP Daedalus API on given port.
+  repl                     Run REPL in console to evaluate the commands. cmd                      Execute a list of predefined commands.

 Command example: